isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 <u>How to apply</u>

-If you think you are an eligible hirer or renter, please serve the **Notice for Revision** on your financing or leasing company and other required parties **<u>by no later than 26 February 2021</u>**.
+If you think you are an eligible hirer or renter, please serve the **Notice of Revision** on your financing or leasing company and other required parties **<u>from 15 January 2021 onwards and by no later than 26 February 2021</u>**.

-For more details on how to serve a Notice for Revision, please refer [here](/realign/process-repayment-scheme).
+For more details on how to serve a Notice of Revision, please refer [here](/realign/process-repayment-scheme).

 ### <a name="faq">FAQs</a> <a href="#f1" title="Return to top">↩</a> ###